AudioKit/AudioKit/README.md

 Occassionally there is just no sound while other times it crashes.

 Notes:

-* Although it's uncommon to have an fStatement as a p-Value, I believe it is legal, so should we be treating FunctionStatements as CSDParams also?

-* Should there be subclasses of CSDParam as well?
-That would allow us to have more informative signatures.

 * Should think about standardizing the headers of the files.
 I don't care much who wrote the file initially or when it was created.
 To me that's all handled much